-AND and OR connectors are critical to setting up segments and flows in Klaviyo.
-They define who will be grouped within your segments as well as when someone will receive flow messages.
+Learn more about AND and OR connectors and how they are critical to setting up segments and flows in Klaviyo.
+These connectors define who will be grouped within your segments as well as when someone will receive flow messages.
 In this guide, we will go over what differentiates the two conditions and when to use each to target the right audience.

 Using the AND connector between conditions will make a segment or flow filter more exclusive.
 Klaviyo checks each condition separated by AND individually; therefore, each condition must be true in order for someone to be included.
 So, if a customer meets one condition but does not meet the other, they will be excluded from your flow or segment.

-In the example flow below, someone must be part of your VIP segment AND have opened an email in the last 30 days to be included.
-If someone is only part of your VIP segment— or has only opened an email in the last 30 days— they will not go through this flow when they place an order.
+In the example flow below, someone must be part of your VIP list AND have opened an email in the last 30 days to be included.
+If someone is only part of your VIP list, or has only opened an email in the last 30 days, they will not go through this flow when they place an order.
 They must have done both to qualify.